richselby7878/xm-labs-incident-flow-steps/README.md

 You are also able to view the source of each step by opening it from the CUSTOM steps palette and selecting the step's SCRIPT tab.
-As with all xMatters custom steps, the scripting language is JavaScript running in the xMatters cloud environment rather than on the browser.
+As with all xMatters custom steps, the scripting language is JavaScript but executed in the xMatters cloud environment rather than on your browser.